enaimami/enaimami/README.md

 If you look at my projects, you'll see I do whatever stupid thing there is, everything is a hobby project for me.
 So yeah, if you want to talk to me: instagram: enaimami, X: enaimami, reddit: enaimami. yes I use enaimami everywhere

+and also im not homophobic or anyphobic i dont care about people do things. also biggest cigarettes hater, dont smoke :<<<
 mail: 1terabyterma@gmail.com